rrainey/dropkick/LOG-FORMAT.md

 ## NMEA Checksums

-As of version 55/155, all sentences end with a three character NMEA checksum sequence ("*HH", where HH is the hex represntation of the checksum byte).
+As of version 55/155, all sentences end with a three character NMEA checksum sequence ("*HH", where HH is the hex representation of the checksum byte).
 These  are omitted from the examples shown below for clarity.

 ## $PVER Record

-A single instance of this record appears at the start of a log.
-It documents the software version used to create the log.
+A single instance of this record appears as the first sentence of each log.
+It documents the software version used to create the file.
+The app version is an integer version number; the "hundreds" digit is used to designate whether the file originated frpm a Dropkick(0) or the newer Tempo board(1).
+This is an imperfect scheme.
+It will make for future issues with versioning semantics.
+I'll have to fix that with an updated version of this sentence some time later.

 ### Comma-separated Fields